QCTW/P7Project_MachineLearning/README.md

 We break our works into 3 milestones.

 ## First milestone
-Identify the writing style of the particular celebrity (politicians/writers).
-Ex: [Donlad Trump](https://twitter.com/realDonaldTrump), [Emmanuel Macron](https://twitter.com/emmanuelmacron), [Jean-Luc Mélenchon](https://twitter.com/jlmelenchon?lang=en).
+Identify the English writing style of the particular celebrity (politicians/writers).
+Ex: [Donlad Trump](https://twitter.com/realDonaldTrump), [Ivanka Trump](https://twitter.com/IvankaTrump), [Ellen DeGeneres](https://twitter.com/TheEllenShow)

 ## Second milestone
 Create a bot that imitates the writing style of the chosen celebrity.

+To see whether our algorithms can work with other languages or not, we would like to try with another language -- French as an extra test if there is time.
+We will identify the French writing style of particular celerity.
+Ex: [Emmanuel Macron](https://twitter.com/emmanuelmacron), [Jean-Luc Mélenchon](https://twitter.com/jlmelenchon?lang=en).

 ## Final milestone
 Scouting on the internet and try to identify the possible plagiarism of the sites -- particularly in the content farm and unauthorized advertisement context.

 ## Project Tutor
-- Anne-claire Haury anneclaire.haury[at]gmail.com
+- Anne-Claire Haury anneclaire.haury[at]gmail.com

 ## Developpers
 - Quincy HSIEH quincy.tw[at]gmail.com